redwoodjs/redwood/docs/docs/storage.md

-# Uploads & Storage
+# Storage and Uploads

-Getting started with file uploads can open up a world of possibilities for your application.
+Getting started with file storage and uploads can open up a world of possibilities for your application.
 Whether you're enhancing user profiles with custom avatars, allowing document sharing, or enabling image galleries - Redwood has an integrated way of uploading files and storing them.

 There are two parts to this: